ProjectPhysX/FluidX3D/README.md

 ## Graphics Features

 - on Windows and Linux: real time [interactive rasterization and raytracing graphics](https://www.researchgate.net/publication/360501260_Combined_scientific_CFD_simulation_and_interactive_raytracing_with_OpenCL)
-- on Windows and Linux (even in WSL and/or in a remote console through SSH): real time interactive ASCII console graphics
+- on Windows and Linux (even in WSL and/or remote through SSH): real time interactive ASCII console graphics
+- rendering is fully parallelized for multi-GPU via seamless domain decomposition rasterization
 - with interactive graphics mode disabled, image resolution can be as large as VRAM allows for (132 Megapixel (16K) and above)
 - (interacitive) visualization modes:
   - flags (and force vectors on solid boundary nodes if the extension is used)